-Linda Emond’s film roles include work with directors Terrence Malick, Spike Lee, James Schamus, Jason Bateman, Nora Ephron, Julie Taymor, Kimberly Peirce, Niki Caro, Bob Balaban, Michael Caton-Jones, Ed Harris, Craig Lucas, Noah Buschel, Peter Berg, Walter Salles, Michael Showalter, and Steven J. Caple.
+Linda Emond’s film roles include work with directors Terrence Malick, Spike Lee, James Schamus, Jason Bateman, Nora Ephron, Julie Taymor, Kimberly Peirce, Niki Caro, Bob Balaban, Michael Caton-Jones, Ed Harris, Craig Lucas, Noah Buschel, Peter Berg, Walter Salles, Michael Showalter, Wayne Roberts, and Steven J. Caple.

 On stage, Emond recently appeared in The Master Builder at The Old Vic in London, opposite Ralph Fiennes.
 Her most recent run on Broadway was as “Fräulein Schneider” in Cabaret, directed by Sam Mendes and Rob Marshall.
 Also on Broadway, she appeared in Death of a Salesman (opposite Philip Seymour Hoffman and Andrew Garfield, directed by Mike Nichols), Life x 3 (with John Turturro, Helen Hunt, and Brent Spiner), and 1776 (opposite Mr. Spiner and Pat Hingle).

 Off-Broadway, she appeared opposite Al Pacino in The Resistible Rise of Arturo Ui, and in the premieres of pieces by Craig Lucas, Yasmina Reza, Kander and Ebb, A. R. Gurney, Peter Hedges, and Tony Kushner.
 Her work as “The Homebody” in Mr. Kushner’s Homebody/Kabul spanned five years and three productions.
 In 2011 she premiered his latest piece: The Intelligent Homosexual’s Guide to Capitalism and Socialism with a Key to the Scriptures in the role of “Empty,” which was written for her.